-If you have noticed your nose tends to run when you eat, you may be wondering what is causing it.
+If you have noticed your nose tends to run when you eat or you have post nasal drip (mucus build up in the back of the nose), you may be wondering what is causing it.
 If you figure out the cause, you can take action to improve your symptoms.
-There are many things that can cause a runny nose after eating, ranging from eating spicy food, to a food allergy, to seasonal allergies, to irritation.
+There are many things that can cause a runny nose after eating.

-Fortunately, there are ways to get to the bottom of the issue, and determine what is causing your runny nose while you eat.
+Fortunately, there are ways to get to the bottom of the issue, and determine what is causing your nose to run when you eat.
 There are also many effective treatments that can help reduce your symptoms.

 Allergies (allergic rhinitis)

-Allergic rhinitis refers to having a runny nose and congestion due to allergies.
-Typically, this refers to household and seasonal allergies to pollen, pet dander, mold, or dust mites.
-When it happens after eating specifically, it could be related to a food allergy.
+Allergic rhinitis refers to having a runny nose and/or congestion due to allergies.
+Typically, this refers to seasonal allergies from pollen, and more year round allergies due to pet dander, mold, or dust mites.
+When a runny nose occurs specifically after eating, it could be related to a food allergy.

 Seasonal and household allergies